 Tip #2: Make sure your griddle is HOT.

-The optimal searing temperature for steaks on the griddle is about 450 – 500 degrees F, if your steaks are thick enough that they won’t overcook at that high of a temp.
+The optimal searing temperature for steaks on the griddle is about 450 – 500 degrees F, or a medium-high heat, if you have a thicker steak that won’t overcook at that high of a temp, like New York strip steaks or filet mignon.

 You can definitely use a temperature gun to check how hot your griddle is, but I usually just look for wisps of smoke.
-Depending on what type of griddle or flat top grill that you have, you should be able to get to that perfect searing temperature if you preheat on low to medium low for about 10-15 minutes.
+Depending on what type of griddle or flat top grill that you have, you should be able to get to that perfect searing temperature if you preheat on medium to medium-high for about 10-15 minutes.

 Another important note about the griddle temp – When you flip your Blackstone steaks on the griddle, it’s important to flip them to an empty space.
 You don’t want to just flip them right over where they were originally.
-That’s because the area that is right underneath your cold steak will be cooler than a fresh spot on the griddle.
+That’s because the area that is right underneath your cold steak will be cooler than a fresh spot on the griddle, and even 30 degrees can make a big difference when you’re trying to achieve the perfect sear.

-The same principle applied to the high end steakhouse where I was the chef for 4 years… Even on an open flame grill, we would always flip the steaks to a fresh spot on the grill grates for optimal crust.
+The same principle applied to the high end steakhouse where I was the Executive Chef for 4 years… Even on an open flame grill, we would always flip the steaks to a fresh spot on the grill grates for optimal crust.

 Bottom line – a hot griddle surface gives you a nice sear and a great crust on your Blackstone steak.

-The most important thing when cooking a steak, whether on a griddle or a grill or in a cast iron skillet, is to get the steak to the internal temperature that you like.
+The most important thing when cooking a delicious steak, whether on a griddle or a grill or in a cast iron pan, is to get the steak to the internal temperature that you like.

-But one thing that is constant is getting the internal temperature just right.
+But one thing that is constant is getting the internal temperature of your steak just right.

-*You can go here to see my favorite griddle accessories, including the internal thermometer that I use and love!
+*You can go here to see my favorite griddle accessories, including the instant read thermometer that I use and love!

 Other Tips for Cooking Steak on a Griddle

-Other than my three “non-negotiable” tips for cooking griddle steaks, there are a ton of other opinions on how to get the best steak on the griddle.
+Other than my three “non-negotiable” tips for cooking griddle steaks, there are a ton of other opinions on how to cook steaks on a griddle.
 In fact, if you asked 10 different people how they like to cook steaks on the flat top grill, you’ll probably get 10 different answers.

-Some people swear by bringing the meat up to room temp before putting it on the griddle.
+Some people swear by bringing the meat up to room temperature before putting it on the griddle.
 Others say you MUST do a dry salt brine.
-And someone else may swear that you need to flip your steaks often, instead of just flipping once or twice during the cook time.
+And someone else may swear that you need to flip your steaks often, instead of just flipping once or twice during the cooking time.

-So you see, there are a hundred different ways to cook a steak on a griddle.
+So you see, there are a hundred different ways to cook steak on the griddle.

-Here are some other things to consider when you’re game-planning how you’re going to cook your griddle steak:
+Here are some other things to consider when you’re game-planning how to cook griddle steak:

 The temperature of the steak when it goes on the griddle